 Project Guides

-If you want to be a part of the American Empathy Project but don’t already have a service project in mind, check out the six event ideas below!
-Our guides will help you determine what kind of project is the best fit for your community.
+If you want to be a part of the American Empathy Project but don’t already have a service project in mind, check out the event ideas below!
+Our guides are available for both individuals (“Participate Independently”), and for groups wanting to host a larger service project.

 For more pointers, check out our FAQs, or email empathy@humanist.org